History of New York City: Early 20th century: 1898–1945

+From 1918 to 1920, New York City was affected by the largest rent strike wave in its history.
+Somewhere between several tens of thousands and hundreds of thousands of tenants went on strike across the city.
+A WW1 housing and coal shortage sparked the strikes.
+It became marked both by occasional violent scuffles and the Red Scare.
+It would lead to the passage of the first rent laws in the nation's history.

 The city was a destination for internal migrants as well as immigrants.
 Through 1940, New York was a major destination for African Americans during the Great Migration from the rural American South.
 The Harlem Renaissance flourished during the 1920s and the era of Prohibition.
 New York's ever accelerating changes and rising crime and poverty rates were reduced after World War I disrupted trade routes, the Immigration Restriction Acts limited additional immigration after the war, and the Great Depression reduced the need for new labor.
 The combination ended the rule of the Gilded Age barons.
 As the city's demographics temporarily stabilized, labor unionization helped the working class gain new protections and middle-class affluence, the city's government and infrastructure underwent a dramatic overhaul under Fiorello La Guardia, and his controversial parks commissioner, Robert Moses, ended the blight of many tenement areas, expanded new parks, remade streets, and restricted and reorganized zoning controls.

 For a while, New York ranked as the most populous city in the world, overtaking London in 1925, which had reigned for a century.
 During the difficult years of the Great Depression, the reformer Fiorello La Guardia was elected as mayor, and Tammany Hall fell after eighty years of political dominance.

 Despite the effects of the Great Depression, some of the world's tallest skyscrapers were built during the 1930s.
 Art Deco architecture—such as the iconic Chrysler Building, Empire State Building, and 30 Rockefeller Plaza— came to define the city's skyline.
 The construction of the Rockefeller Center occurred in the 1930s and was the largest-ever private development project at the time.
 Both before and especially after World War II, vast areas of the city were also reshaped by the construction of bridges, parks and parkways coordinated by Robert Moses, the greatest proponent of automobile-centered modernist urbanism in America.